olivercalazans/IFRN/3S - Voz sobre IP (VoIP)/README.md

-# VOZ SOBRE IP (VoIP)
+VOICE OVER IP (VoIP)

-Abaixo estão alguns arquivos texto com as configurações do software de telefonia Asterisk.
+Below are some text files containing configurations for the Asterisk telephony software.
-Os arquivos contém os blocos de extenção (EXTENSIONS.CONF) e os usuários (SIP.CONF) criados para cada atividade.
+The files contain blocks of extensions (EXTENSIONS.CONF) and users (SIP.CONF) created for each activity.
-Alguns arquivos contém modificações de outros documentos que eram necessários para a atividade.
+Some files contain modifications from other documents that were necessary for the activity.

-- *atividade05* - Criação de um menu que grava uma mensagem, reproduz a mensagem gravada e reproduz o nome do usário do contêiner.
+- *atividade05* - Creation of a menu that records a message, plays the recorded message, and plays the username of the container user.

-- *atividade06* - Atividade feita criar um menu com submenus.
+- *atividade06* - Creating a menu with submenus.

-- *atividade07* - Atividade onde foram cridados linhas para possibilitar que os contêineres possam se comunicar.
+- *atividade07* - Activity where lines were created to enable communication between containers.

-- *atividade08* - Criação de uma pequena central de telefonia de bancos.
+- *atividade08* - Creation of a small bank telephony center.

-- *atividade09* - Jogo Genius, com 2 extenções.
-Uma delas reproduz a média de acertos.
+- *atividade09* - Genius game with 2 extensions.
+One of them plays the average accuracy.

-- *atividade11* - Crianção de fila linear para teste.
+- *atividade11* - Creation of a linear queue for testing.